 Problems paying your rent?
 Help is available

-Please contact our Housing Solutions team on 01476 40 60 80 as soon as possible if you are having difficulties paying your rent.
+Please contact our Housing Strategy and Needs' team on 01476 40 60 80 as soon as possible if you are having difficulties paying your rent.
 We will help you look for ways to solve the problem.

 How can we help?